jake8655/jake8655/README.md

 # Dominik Tóth

-Ambitious high school student and aspiring full‑stack web developer with a passion for building scalable, secure, and reliable applications.
+Ambitious high school student and aspiring full‑stack web developer <br />
+with a passion for building scalable, secure, and reliable applications.

 Links: